-The nature of the Zirconia material also has some other disadvantages;
+The nature of the Zirconia material USED TO HAVE some other disadvantages;

-But there is still one issue that is unclear about ceramic implants.
+But there was one issue that was unclear about ceramic implants.

-- Zirconia "ages" due to water absorption, and slowly loses strength over a period of years.
-How strong will the implant be in ten years?
-Nobody knows.
+- I worried that Zirconia might "age" due to water absorption, and slowly lose strength over a period of years.

 Where can I get ceramic dental implants?

-Zirconia implant systems are currently available in the United States from two manufacturers;
+Zirconia implant systems are currently available in the United States from several manufacturers;

 * CeraRoot (Oral Iceberg, Barcelona, Spain) - FDA approval since January 2011.